Astros vs. Red Sox Player Props Betting Odds

 MLB Props Today: Houston Astros

-- Justin Verlander (8-6) will take the mound for the Astros, his 20th start of the season.
+- Jose Urquidy (2-3) will take the mound for the Astros, his ninth start of the season.

-- He has earned a quality start 10 times in 19 starts this season.

-- Verlander will look to finish five or more innings for the 13th start in a row.
+- Urquidy has started eight games this season, and he's lasted five or more innings four times.
+He averages 4.2 innings per appearance.

-- He has three appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his nine chances this season.

 |Opponent